boomfish/docker-cfml-engines/railo/README.md

 - It responds better to `docker stop` by signalling Tomcat and giving it some time to shut down cleanly.
 - You can use `cron` to schedule application cleanup tasks instead of the server's built-in task scheduler.

-### Template generator
+### Template generators

+These containers include two template generators:

+- A custom version of the [tpage](http://www.template-toolkit.org/docs/tools/tpage.html) command-line tool for the Perl [Template Toolkit](http://www.template-toolkit.org/).
+- The [envtpl](https://github.com/andreasjansson/envtpl) command-line tool for the Python [Jinja2 template engine](http://jinja.pocoo.org/).

-This container includes the Perl [Template Toolkit](http://www.template-toolkit.org/) and a custom version of the [tpage](http://www.template-toolkit.org/docs/tools/tpage.html) command-line tool that can read environment variables.
-This tool is useful for generating Railo configuration files from template files and environment variables either at build time (in a Dockerfile) or run time(in a startup script).
+Both of these generators can read environment variables and feed them as variables into their respective templates.
+They are useful for generating Railo configuration files from template files either at build time (in a Dockerfile) or run time (in a startup script).

 ## Using this image